- June 14, 2015

 Today, getting a root canal is about on par with getting a cavity filling.
 But due to the dubious “information” swimming around online these days, many don’t know this.
 You’d think after 30 years of exposure to the Internet people would be more savvy!

-Do you have a toothache that won’t go away, or its become extremely sensitive to temperatures.
+Are you trying to figure out possible toothache causes that won’t go away.
+Or perhaps your tooth has become extremely sensitive to temperatures.
 Or, perhaps, you have a tooth that looks a lot darker than your other teeth?
 If so, there’s a good chance you have a tooth infection, and a root canal is the best way to treat it.
 We are seeing a lot of false claims online, and we’re going to do something about it.

 First Things First: What Actually Happens During a Root Canal